xdmushui/partner-center-sdk/develop/partner-center-rest-urls.md

 ---
 title: Partner Center REST URLs
-description:
-    Partner Center is available in different countries and regions around the world.
-Some versions of Partner Center might require different end points for your apps to work correctly. ms.assetid: D4E1AC16-3FB1-4192-A06A-5766BF00A6D8 ms.author: mhopkins ms.date: 12/15/2017 ms.topic: article ms.prod: partner-center ms.technology: partner-center-sdk ms.localizationpriority: medium
+description: Partner Center is available in different countries and regions around the world.
+Some versions of Partner Center might require different end points for your apps to work correctly. ms.assetid: D4E1AC16-3FB1-4192-A06A-5766BF00A6D8 ms.date: 12/15/2017 ms.localizationpriority: medium
 ---